 It’s during these times – when more traditional assets go into decline cycles – that investors look for safe haven assets.
 These are asset classes that tend to be either more stable in times of crisis or even have the potential to rise in value.

 Generally speaking, the most popular safe haven asset is US Treasury securities.

-Because they’re issued by the US government, and extremely unlikely to default, investors pour money into them during times of uncertainty.
-In such market conditions, preservation of capital becomes the motivation, and Treasury securities are generally the best way to accomplish that.
+Because they’re issued by the US government and extremely unlikely to default, investors pour money into them during times of uncertainty.
+In such market conditions, the preservation of capital becomes the motivation, and Treasury securities are generally the best way to accomplish that.

 But gold is often considered a safe haven investment as well.

 It has survived as money for thousands of years and has shown the ability to at least retain purchasing power, come what may.

 Gold is less popular as a safe haven because, like stocks and real estate, it also has the potential to drop in value.

 There have even been times when gold has declined at the same time as stocks and other assets.
 But gold tends to have its finest performances during times of deep crisis.
 We’ll get into that point more deeply as we go along.

 The Very Long-term Performance of Gold Has Been Solid

 Gold has an undeniable staying power.
 As you’ll see when we get to “Gold vs. Stocks” below, it’s returned more than 6,000% in the past 100 years.